“What shall we who count our days and bow

 The Endless War

-What do we say for the living dead?
+So what do we say for the living dead?

-What’s their memorial?
+What is their memorial?